Balance Counseling & Wellness

 Will this work?

-As for those questions: yes, counseling absolutely works if you work at it.
+Yes, therapy works…if you work at it.
 You will always get 100% from me, but the personal benefit is going to be greatest when you fully commit to the process.
-A compassionate counselor will actively work to build rapport and trust so that you feel safe to be vulnerable with your feelings and emotions.
+Rapport and trust are critical in the therapeutic relationship so that you feel safe to be vulnerable with your feelings and emotions.
 You will never be judged.
 Don’t stress about feeling weird or thinking you’re broken in some way.
-Most people are hardest on themselves and while you might think that would drive positive change, the guilt and shame we carry often becomes a barrier to change.
-As you come to understand the moves you make and why you make them, growth comes much more authentically and has a much longer lasting and positive impact in your life and relationships.
-A greater sense of self allows you to live in the fullness of who God created you to be and I am honored and humbled to walk alongside you on your journey.
+The guilt and shame we carry often becomes a barrier to change.
+As you come to understand the moves you make and why you make them, growth will follow.
+I am honored to walk alongside you on your journey.

 A Little About Me